Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Correctors for Yoshida-based product formulas

 In this section, we develop correctors for product formulas obtained based on Yoshida's method~\cite{yos90}.
 Similar to the standard product formulas, higher-order product formulas in this method are obtained from the second-order formula but with a smaller number of exponentials.
 Specifically, instead of using the recursive formula in \cref{eq:PF2k}, Yoshida~\cite{yos90} uses the ansatz

 to construct higher-order product formulas from the second-order formula $S_2(\lambda)$ given in \cref{eq:PF2}.
-In particular, here the parameters $m\geq 0$ and $w_j\in\mathbb{R}$ for $j\in\{0,1,2,\ldots,m\}$, need to be determined so that $S^{(m))}(\lambda)$ yields an order-$k$ product formula.
-To this end, one needs to derive and solve a set of simultaneous nonlinear polynomial equations.
+In particular, here the parameters $m\geq 0$ and $w_j\in\mathbb{R}$ for $j\in\{0,1,2,\ldots,m\}$, need to be determined so that $S^{(m)}(\lambda)$ yields an order-$k$ product formula.
+To this end, one needs to solve a set of simultaneous nonlinear polynomial equations.
 The polynomial equations do not have a unique solution, resulting in several product formulas for a given order~$k$.
 By this method, Yoshida~\cite{yos90} constructed 6th-order product formulas and only some of 8th-order product formulas.
 Several works have since pushed the search to higher orders and found new solutions~\cite{KL97,Sofroniou2005integrators,BCM06,BCM08,MCP+24}.
-In particular, Ref.~\cite{Sofroniou2005integrators} established several 10th-order formulas and Ref.~\cite{MCP+24} found new 10th-order formulas.
+In particular, Ref.~\cite{Sofroniou2005integrators} established several 10th-order formulas and Ref.~\cite{MCP+24} found highly accurate 8th-order formulas and also discovered new 10th-order formulas.
 For convenience, hereafter we use YPF$k$ to denote the order-$k$ product formula generated by Yoshida's method.

 We focus on constructing corrected YPFs that apply to perturbed systems with Hamiltonian $H=A+\alpha B$.
 To this end, first we analyze the kernel of YPFs in \cref{subsec:kernel_YPFs} and derive an expression for the kernel modulo terms with degree~$\geq2$ in~$B$.
 We then construct corrected YPFs by two approaches.
 In the first approach, described in \cref{subsec:YPFs_symp_correctors}, we utilize the derived expression for the kernel to construct symplectic correctors that generate corrected YPFs.
 In the second approach, covered in \cref{subsec:YPFs_from_CPF2}, we construct corrected YPFs from a corrected second-order product formula.